 Almond Flour Thumbprint Cookies

-Almond Flour Thumbprint Cookies are grain-free, refined sugar-free with a buttery cookie base and choice of jam filling.
+The best Almond Flour Thumbprint Cookies that are gluten-free, made with 6 ingredients and have slightly crispy, buttery cookie base with your choice of jam filling.

 Ingredients